Post-Exposure Prophylaxis (PEP)

 If you think you were exposed to HIV, immediately contact your health care provider or go to an emergency room, urgent care clinic, or local HIV clinic right away.
 You will have an HIV test and other tests done.
 Your health care provider or emergency room doctor will help to decide whether you should receive PEP.

-PEP involves taking 3 or more ARV medicines each day for 28 days.
+PEP involves taking 3 or more ARV medicines every day for 28 days.
 You will need to return to your health care provider at certain times while taking PEP and after you finish taking PEP for HIV testing and other tests.

 The Centers for Disease Control and Prevention (CDC) provides information on recommended ARV medicines for PEP.
 CDC also provides PEP recommendations for specific groups of people, including children, pregnant women, and people with kidney problems.
 The most recent PEP recommendations can be found on CDC’s PEP Guidelines webpage.
 Your health care provider or emergency room doctor will determine which medicines you should take as part of PEP.